|home||[ writing ]||bicycle repair||travel|

 You can pretty much forget traveller's cheques.
 Those had their use before universally available ATMs, but no more.
 Their only remaining advantage is that they are insured in case of loss, provided that you have written down the cheque numbers.
 But it's not easy to cash them.

 It's usually a good idea to get a little local currency before you leave.
-It can be surprisingly difficult to find an ATM at the airport when you arrive; in some countries you find ATMs only in banks.
+It can be surprisingly difficult to find an ATM at the airport when you arrive; in some countries you find ATMs only in banks, and their opening times can be very short.
 You need some money to pay for the ride into the city.
 Many currencies are not freely exchangeable and may not be exported though.
 Avoid large bills.

 You can also search the net for tracks and waypoints.
 They are harder